AdobeDocs/document-cloud-learn.en/help/acrobat/integrate/integrate-overview.md

     <div>
     <a href="microsoftsensitivitylabels.md"><strong>Protect PDFs using [!DNL Microsoft Purview Information] sensitivity labels</strong></a>
     </div>
-    Learn how to protect PDFs by adding, editing, customizing, and deleting Microsoft Purview Information sensitivity labels directly in Acrobat
+    Learn how to protect PDFs with Microsoft Purview Information sensitivity labels directly in Acrobat
     <br>
   </td>
   <td>